alphauslabs/blueapi/docs/apis/awscost.md

 $ bluectl awsfees bill001 --type=billinggroup --out=/tmp/out.csv
 ```

+You can also provide the `--include-tags` and/or `--include-costcategories` flags to include the tags and/or cost category information in the streaming data.

 Although these APIs are designed to be streamed due to potentially large amounts of data, you can still use the JSON/REST API like so:

 ```bash